 The Government of Kenya has put in place a wide range of policies, legal frameworks, master plans and programmes to address issues of environmental protection and conservation.
 The frameworks are derived from statutes in the National Constitution of 2010 as well as obligations in relevant international conventions which the state has ratified.
 Other environmental governance instruments include regulations, guidelines and standards all of which are implemented and enforced by different institutions and lead agencies.
 The role of the SEA is therefore to ensure integration of relevant environmental obligations, existing policies, plans and programs in new development policies, plans and programs such as the Mbirikani LSP.
 The aim of this is to alleviate, prevent or minimize the risk of environmental degradation.
-The role of the EIAs for the same purpose is usually implemented later on in order to screen the environmental integrity of projects which originate from development policies, plans and programmes mainly by cross-checking their compliance with specific environmental obligations as prescribed in legal frameworks.
+The role of the EIAs for the same purpose is usually implemented later on in order to screen the environmental integrity of projects which originate from development policies, plans and programs as prescribed in legal frameworks.